-Frustrated Ukraine to ‘punish’ Israel, Kyiv Post reports
+Ukraine considering measures against ‘pro-Russia’ Israel – media

 Known officially as the Ukraine Defense Contact Group, the regular gatherings at the air base in Germany see representatives from 30 NATO members and 24 other countries coordinate military aid donations to Kiev.

-In addition to getting Israel banned from the Ramstein meetings, Ukraine may nullify the visa-free regime with Israel in the coming weeks, with the foreign ministry currently preparing a submission to the Cabinet of Ministers, the Kyiv Post reported.
+In addition to having Israel banned from the Ramstein meetings, Ukraine may nullify the visa-free regime with the Middle Eastern state in the coming weeks, with the foreign ministry currently preparing a submission to the Cabinet of Ministers, the newspaper added.

-Also this week, Ukrainian Ambassador to Israel Yevgeni Kornichuk claimed that approximately 10% of Ukrainian tourists are being deported from Israel without any explanation.
+Also this week, Ukrainian Ambassador to Israel Yevgeny Kornichuk claimed that approximately 10% of Ukrainian visitors find themselves deported from Israel without any explanation.
 The diplomat also slammed the country’s latest decision to terminate health-insurance benefits for Ukrainian refugees in Israel.

 In June, Ukraine’s Embassy in Tel Aviv posted a statement on its Facebook account, accusing the host country of “complete inaction in providing Ukraine with defensive assistance.”
 The diplomats insisted that Prime Minister Benjamin Netanyahu was coming up with “entirely fictional and speculative assumptions” to justify the lack of such deliveries to Kiev.

-Ukraine has on multiple occasions requested Israel’s Iron Dome air defense system, with the Jewish state rejecting the plea.
+Ukraine has on multiple occasions requested Israel’s Iron Dome air defense system, with the latter rejecting the plea.
 Netanyahu’s government cited, among other things, concerns that the technology could end up in the hands of Iranians should it be transferred to Ukraine.

 Kiev’s representatives went on to claim that the “current Israeli government has chosen the path of close cooperation with Russia,” citing the agreement to establish a branch office of the Russian consulate in West Jerusalem, and a booming trade between the two.